-On September 24th, the Global Digital Health Network convened virtually for the Network’s monthly webinar, a discussion focused on “From Data to Insight: Applying Data Science to Global Public Health.”
+On September 24th, the Global Digital Health Network convened virtually for the Network’s monthly meeting, a discussion focused on “From Data to Insight: Applying Data Science to Global Public Health.”

 September’s GDHN monthly meeting, hosted by PATH, focused on transforming data into science to support Global Public Health.
 We heard from a dynamic panel of speakers on the opportunities and challenges that data science presents.

-Our panel included the following speakers and moderators:
+Our panel for the monthly meeting included the following speakers and moderators:

 You can find the recording here: